ichzann/social-comment-map/README.md

 # Ai Help
 - I had hard time to set my working space.
 I got hlep from ai
 - Setting up local Ai with Ollama and Ollama lib.
 Documentation -> https://github.com/ollama/ollama-python
+- i was having problem with giving LLM a promt, becuase I kept geting denied by the LLm due to ethical Concerns.
+This was due to my word choiche "what is the likelihood of person with the name "yxz" exists." and this was interpreted by the llm as Unethical.
+So i got help from another llm to solve this issue.

+# Problems along the way
+- i forgot to have 3 variables so, i can ccrate 3d plot, so i added the likelihood of the user name of the comment being a real name or not.
+- LLM is not giving me the excat output form as i want.
+It keeps giving me eiter extra text possibliy from tought of chain.
+I need a different approach

+# Notes for changes